Amppiah/8-Week-SQL-CHALLENGE/Case Study #2 - Pizza Runner/Data Cleaning.md

 # Pizza Runner
 ##TABLE : Customer Orders

-A view of the customer orders table reveal some issues that need to be corrected.
+A view of the customer orders table reveals some issues that need to be corrected.
-- The exclusions and extra column will need to be cleaned of the nulls to ''
+- The exclusions and extra column have some null values that will need to be changed to empty '' values .